TOH01/arduino-audio-detction/README.md

 # Arduino Audio Detection

 This guide covers training a model using [Arduino ML Tools](https://mltools.arduino.cc) and deploying it to an Arduino device.
+On ML Tools website, a model can easily be trained.
+For settings, follow to screenshots in /edge_impuls When done you will receive a folder with Syntiant firmware.
+To Deploy it on the Nicla Voice follow the next steps.

 ## Prerequisites